guardian/price-migration-engine/docs/price-rise-extended-checklists.md

 ### Price rising Supporter Plus

 Ensure that the new price is also refleted at the correct places in MMA.
 This will ensure a situation we had where the lowest possible price for S+ was £14, so it was still possible for some users to acquire at £12, resulting in an adjustement that was encoded as contribution of -£2.
+(Technically we only need to worry about this for an acquisition price rise (e.g. in the catalog) rather than a base rise via the engine, but the two mostly go hand-in-hand)